tobek/laminae/notes.md

 - transportation: they'll take you anywhere, ferriers, psychopomps ("come aboard, we're going where you're going") NEC
 - secret society so secret and/or went wrong such that no one could get back into it (LND is this kinda.
 LED?)
 - used
+    + Two sides that have ritual border.
+Ceremonies about hating each other, but they never actually fight
+    + most populous
+    + society that glamorizes maintenance instead of creation
+    + hive mind
     + looking for the chosen one
     + oracle(s)
     + One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move